Dog's journey at Animal Cancer Care and Research Center inspires owners, clinical professionals

 Mayo had his first scare with Joe on Nov.
 8, 2020, when Jeanne called suddenly on his way home.

 “I get a phone call a mile from the house and she said, ‘Where are you?’”
-Mayo recalled.
+Mayo said.
 “She said you’ve got to get here as quick as you can.
 Joe has ripped his chest open.”

 Somehow in chasing something outside, Joe had impaled himself, apparently on a sharp limb, and tore a large bloody rip in his chest.
 While the wound required a deep cleaning and an overnight stay at an emergency veterinary clinic, Joe was fortunate that it had missed his jugular vein by less than an inch.